jcolag/entropy-arbitrage/2026-01-01-insurrection-1.md

  > **DOUGHERTY**: He's not acknowledging any Starfleet protocols.
 Not responding to any of our hails.

-You might recognize the admiral as [Anthony Zerbe](https://en.wikipedia.org/wiki/Anthony_Zerbe), who made consistent appearances on the large and small screen from the early 1960s and only really tapering off about a decade ago.
+You might recognize the admiral as {% wiki Anthony_Zerbe|Anthony Zerbe|en %}, who made consistent appearances on the large and small screen from the early 1960s and only really tapering off about a decade ago.

  > **DOUGHERTY**: None.
 Now he's holding our people hostage down there.